Research

 The scientific aim of LEO is to study the genetic and morphogenetic mechanisms that give rise to form, structure and functional organisation during ontogenic development.

-The experimental strategy is based on two main principles: (a) multi-disciplinary approach, and (b) use of in vivo genetic model organisms that allow a bottom-up comparative perspective of ontogeny.
+The experimental strategy is based on two main principles: (a) trans-disciplinary approach, and (b) use of in vivo genetic model organisms that allow a bottom-up comparative perspective of ontogeny.

 Multi-disciplinary approach

-LEO combines different methodologies in a trans-disciplinary environment built around four disciplinary Scientific Units [see organic structure] to address the ORIGIN, EXPRESSION, TRANSFORMATION and ALTERATION of biological patterns during ontogenic development (see below).
+LEO trans-disciplinary environment is built around four main disciplines [see organic structure] to address the ORIGIN, EXPRESSION, TRANSFORMATION and ALTERATION of biological patterns during ontogenic development (see below).

 To study the ORIGIN or genetic control LEO uses reverse genetics to identify novel genes (e.g. candidate gene, subtractive hybridisation, microarray and in silico analyses), mRNA and protein expression assays to determine the temporal and spatial organisation of gene expression (e.g. RT-PCR, in situ hybridisation, immunohistochemistry), and loss and gain of function methodologies to dissect gene function (e.g. mutant analyses, anti-sense gene knockdown, GAL4-UAS transgenesis).